 Enforcing Visitation Schedules

 We often hear from parents who are not able to enjoy the time with their children that was set aside for them in the parenting plan.
 This can happen for many reasons.
-Including the other parent is prohibiting the child from visiting, the other parent plans to move away, or the child says they don’t want to visit or talk with parent.
+The reasons include that the other parent is prohibiting the child from visiting, the other parent plans to move away, or the child says they don’t want to visit or talk with the parent.
 In these situations, parents do have options.
 Additionally, in some cases, a parent can seek to abate their child support obligation during times that they were not getting the visitation that was ordered.

 At Flesner Wentzel, when it comes to parents that haven’t been able to visit with their children, we are dedicated to protecting your parental rights.
 Our lawyers represent parents in court so that they can reestablish a meaningful relationship with their kids.

 Changing Child Custody Plans

 At Flesner Wentzel, we help clients make sure they spend time with the children they love.
 Our attorneys walk you through every step of the process to ensure you have a meaningful relationship with your children.

 We also help clients protect children when they feel their parents are unfit.
-And, we help protect when children’s physical and mental health are in jeopardy.
+And, we help protect when children’s physical and mental health is in jeopardy.

 Child Custody and Visitation Lawyers in Missouri

 If you are seeking to establish a custody plan for your child or to modify an existing plan because the current plan no longer works for your situation, contact the St. Charles lawyers of Flesner Wentzel.
 Call us at 636-442-4529.
 We offer flexible payment plans.
 Se habla Español.